sunpy/sunpy/docs/intro/installation.rst

 Installation
 ************

-This is the first chapter in the sunpy tutorial, and by the end of it you should have a working installation of Python and sunpy.
+This is the first chapter in the sunpy tutorial, and by the end of it you should have a working installation of Python and ``sunpy``.

 Installing Python
 =================
 There are many ways to install Python, but even if you have Python installed somewhere on your computer we recommend following these instructions anyway.
 That's because we will create a new Python environment.
-As well as containing a Python installation, this environment provides an isolated place to install Python packages (like sunpy).
+As well as containing a Python installation, this environment provides an isolated place to install Python packages (like ``sunpy``) without affecting any other current Python installation.

 The package manager we'll be using is called ``conda``.
 To install conda, follow the `the miniforge installation instructions <https://github.com/conda-forge/miniforge#install>`__.
-This will install ``conda`` and automatically configure the default channel (a channel is a remote software repository) to be ``conda-forge``, which is where ``sunpy`` packages are available.
+This will install ``conda`` and automatically configure the default channel (a channel is a remote software repository) to be ``conda-forge``, which is where ``sunpy`` is available.

 Installing sunpy
 ----------------
-To install ``sunpy``, start by launching a terminal (under a UNIX-like system) or miniforge Prompt (under Windows).
+To install ``sunpy``, start by launching a terminal (under a UNIX-like system) or the miniforge Prompt (under Windows).
-Then create a and activate new virtual environment
+Then create and activate new virtual environment

 .. code-block:: bash